-Will Corrigan is in his second season as an assistant men's lacrosse coach at Washington and Lee University.
+Will Corrigan is in his third season as an assistant men's lacrosse coach at Washington and Lee University.

 Corrigan came to W&L from the Woodinville Lacrosse Club in Washington state, where he served as the varsity head coach for two years.
 Corrigan helped lead the Falcons to the program’s first Division I state playoff appearance in his first season and followed that with a state semifinal appearance in 2017.

 Corrigan’s experiences also include coaching the CitySideLax travel teams, where he had coordinated recruiting and curriculum since 2015.